parmegv/leap_doc/docs/get-involved/project-ideas.md

 These are discrete projects that would really be a great benefit to the LEAP development effort, but are separate enough that you can dive right in without stepping on anyone's toes.

 If you are interested [contact us on IRC or the mailing list](communication).
+We will put you in touch with the contact listed under each project.

 If you have your own ideas for projects, we would love to hear about it!